inlife/squirrel-orm/README.md

 ## What is it ?
 This is a small library that wraps your data and maps it to the table fields in database.
 Adding operations for fast access, modifications and saving without any extra work.

-### Most of the features are available, but substance is highly unstable.
-(Still under active development).

 ## How it works:

 First of all you need to declare your model(s):